iorchard/burrito/scripts/README.rst

 clean_openstack_ns.sh
 -----------------------

-This script is for cleaning everything in openstack namespace.
+This script is for deleting everything in openstack namespace.

 Usage::